Long-living prethermalization in nearly integrable spin ladders

 Here, \(\langle A B \rangle = \frac{1}{\mathcal{Z}} \mathrm{Tr}(AB)\) is the Hilbert-Schmidt inner product for Hermitian operators $A$, $B$ and \(\mathcal{Z} = \mathrm{Tr}(\mathbbm{1})\) is the dimension of the Hilbert space.
 We recall that the Hilbert-Schmidt product is mathematically equivalent to the ensemble average at infinite temperature.

-In this work we use analytic forms of LIOMs derived in Ref~\cite{Grabowski1995}.
-However, we note that \(Q_{4,\ell}\) and \(I_{4}\) in Ref~\cite{Grabowski1995} are not orthogonal to the respective integrable Hamiltonians, $H_{\ell}$ and $H(\Delta=0)$.
+We note that \(Q_{4,\ell}\) and \(I_{4}\) in Ref~\cite{Grabowski1995} are not orthogonal to the respective integrable Hamiltonians, $H_{\ell}$ and $H(\Delta=0)$.
 Therefore, we first subtract their projections on the Hamiltonians and obtain orthogonal sets of LIOMs.
 All considered LIOMs are also Hilbert-Schmidt normalized, i.e. \(\lVert Q_n^{\pm} \rVert^2 = \langle Q_n^{\pm}Q_n^{\pm} \rangle = 1\), and thus the correlation functions in Eq. (\ref{corfun}) are equal to one at \(t=0\).
 We refer to Supplemental Material~\cite{supmat} for explicit forms of LIOMs and their overlaps.

 Utilizing the Lanczos time evolution method \cite{Park1986,mierzejewski2010} combined with the dynamical typicality \cite{Bartsch2009,Gemmer2009,Elsayed2013,Steinigeweg2014a,Steinigeweg2015} we calculate correlation functions introduced in Eq.~(\ref{corfun}), see Ref.~\cite{supmat} for the details of numerical calculations.
 Figs.~\ref{fig:sum_diff}(b) and \ref{fig:sum_diff}(c) show, respectively, $C^{\pm}_{3}(t)$ and $C^{\pm}_{4}(t)$ calculated for small anisotropy \(\Delta = 0.15,\) and different strengths of the interchain interaction, \(U = 0.1,0.3,1 \).
 In the regime of small $U$ one observes that the correlation functions obtained for $Q^+_n$ (dashed lines) decay much slower than the correlation functions determined for $Q^-_n$ (continuous lines).
 In the Supplemental Material \cite{supmat} we show that the differences between $C^+_n(t)$ and $C^-_n(t)$ become significant for much shorter times than the time-scale at which $C^+_n(t)$ develop the finite-size effects.
 Therefore, the exceedingly different relaxation times for $Q^{+}_n$ and $Q^{-}_n$ do not emerge as finite-size artifacts.